-I started talking more and more to Chen.
-We got really close.
+Eventually, I started talking more and more to Chen.
+We became close and before I knew it I was involved with a married woman.
 I started enjoying her company and wanted more out of our relationship.
-We started going on holidays together.
-She told lies at home, as she had a few guests most of the time who could communicate things to her husband.
+We started spending more time together, going on holidays and sneaking around the city.
+She told lies at home to cover her tracks, as she always had people visiting from back home who could have ratted her out to her husband.
 She wanted to hide me from her world.
-At that stage even I wanted to hide her from my world.
+At that stage, even I wanted to hide her from my world.
 I was still married.

-My trips with her were the times I made some of the most blissful memories.
-My wife soon got to know about it.
-She smartly collected all the evidence she needed to collect a heavy alimony from me.
-To protect Chen from any kind of legal or social embarrassment, I parted with everything I had to stop my wife making our affair public.
-I convinced my wife for a mutual consent divorce, because I wanted to be free as soon as possible to make sure my dream to be with Chen comes true.
-I soon signed my separation papers and ran to Chen, only to discover that she was non-committal about her separation from her husband.
+These trips with her were some of the most blissful moments of my life.
+Soon, my wife got to know about the affair.
+She smartly collected all the evidence she needed to get heavy alimony from me.
+To protect Chen from any legal trouble or social embarrassment, I parted with everything I had to stop my wife making our affair public.
+I convinced my wife for divorce by mutual consent, because I wanted to be free as soon as possible to make sure my dream to be with Chen comes true.

 I was confident of my future with Chen at the time of my divorce, but slowly that confidence began fading.
-As we moved ahead in time, I realised she started making more frequent trips to her husband who had done nothing to support her or her children.
+She started visiting her husband, who had done nothing to support her or her children, more frequently.
 I never understood why.
 My father started suspecting her intentions and started building pressure on me to marry Chen.

 She says I demand too much

-I am not naive to believe this.
-I was raised in a traditional family.
-We believed in monogamy.
-She made me feel that she believed the same too.
-My love for her grew beyond what I could imagine.
-But now I am left penniless.
-All that I have to hold on to is my job.
-I hope God keeps me sane enough to at least perform my job well.
+I may have been naive at the beginning of this relationship but cannot believe her claims anymore.
+I was raised in a traditional family, where the idea of monogamy is sacred.
+She made me feel that she shared this core value too.
+My love for her grew beyond my imagination, and being in love with a married woman who won’t divorce her partner has brought me only agony and misery.
+I am left penniless.
+All that I have to hold on to is a job.
+I hope God keeps me sane to survive this storm.